 - Phase 3: Finally, we work with your organization to create measurable action plans for individual leaders.
 We measure changes over time and how that impacts the business priorities identified in Phase 1.

 We’re not suggesting that improving employee engagement is simple or even easy, but it is possible.
 And it can transform your organization’s ability to get results.
-The E4 process provides a systematic, data-driven, measurable process to give your employee engagement a sustainable shot in the arm.
+Our process provides a systematic, data-driven, measurable process to give your employee engagement a sustainable shot in the arm.

-For more information, download our white paper, Improving Employee Engagement: The E4 Solution for Leaders.
+For more information, download our white paper, Improving Employee Engagement: A Solution for Leaders.